LinguaPhylo/linguaPhylo.github.io/setup.md

   <figcaption>Figure 1: Installing LPhy Studio.</figcaption>
 </figure>

-Note: To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder, and rename it into `lphy`.
+To use LPhy with LPhyBEAST, we recommend that you install LPhy Studio inside your BEAST 2.* folder, and name the install directory `lphy`.

 Example LPhy scripts are in the `examples` subdirectory, and libraries are in the `lib` subdirectory of your LPhy install location.